-- 1. Unless pre-approval to work overtime cannot be obtained because of workload demand, overtime is subject to pre-approval by the employees' supervisor. - 2.
-The City shall pay overtime (MOU overtime) at the rate of time and one-half for all hours compensated (time worked and paid leave) in excess of regularly scheduled hours per work week.
+1. Unless pre-approval to work overtime cannot be obtained because of workload demand, overtime is subject to pre-approval by the employees' supervisor.

+- 2. The City shall pay overtime (MOU overtime) at the rate of time and one-half for all hours compensated (time worked and paid leave) in excess of regularly scheduled hours per work week.

+- 3. REGULAR RATE OF PAY: For the purpose of computing overtime, the employee's regular rate of pay shall be used for the calculation of overtime under the Fair Labor Standards Act and includes the following components, if applicable, in addition to base salary:

+- a.
+Educational Incentive

+- b.
+Bilingual Pay

+- c.
+Special Assignment Pay

+- d.
+Longevity Pay

+- e.
+Medical Opt-Out Pay

-B. NON-SWORN EMPLOYEE OVERTIME
+11.4.
+NON-SWORN EMPLOYEE OVERTIME

-The classification of Public Safety Dispatch Supervisor is occasionally required to perform the duties of a Public Safety Dispatcher.
-When the Public Safety Dispatch Supervisor is required to perform the duties of a Public Safety Dispatcher outside of his/her normal work schedule, the Chief of Police may authorize overtime for actual hours worked in this capacity.
-The overtime pay rate shall be time and a half (1.5) at the top step of the Public Safety Dispatch classification.
+The classification of Public Safety Communications Supervisor (Dispatch Supervisor) is occasionally required to perform the duties of a Public Safety Dispatcher.
+When the Dispatch Supervisor is required to perform the duties of a Public Safety Dispatcher outside of his/her normal work schedule, the Chief of Police may authorize overtime for actual hours worked in this capacity.
+The overtime pay rate shall be time and a half (x1.5) at the top step of the Public Safety Dispatch classification, plus an additional five percent (5%).

-C. COURT STANDBY TIME
+11.5.
+COURT STANDBY TIME